16 Free Things To Do in Cape Town

 The Randy Warthog Bar and Grill is part of the never@home hostel in Green Point, but it’s not just for guests!
 The bar is open to the public, which is great news because it has a rooftop pool.

 I still count this as a free thing to do because lots of hotel bar pools in Cape Town are only for guest use, require a day pass, or have a minimum spend in place.
-At Randy Warthog, it’s free as long as you buy one drink!
-It’s one of my favourite things to do on a hot day.
+At Randy Warthog, it’s free as long as you have one drink!

 16) Check out the Street Art in Woodstock

 And naturally, street art has played a big role in creating Woodstock’s reputation as one of the city’s coolest and edgiest neighbourhoods.
+You can find a ton of street art in the area between Albert Road and Victoria Road, so I think that’s a good place to start.

 Murals here are centred around endangered animals, community, and human rights.
 Each piece of artwork really does tell a story and make you think about serious issues.
 Although they’re beautiful, these murals are about so much more than looking good on the ‘Gram.